 Which continuous-time model is most appropriate for exchange rates?

-This paper determines the most appropriate ways to model diffusion and jump features of exchange rates.
-Simulations show that intraday periodicity in volatility prevents conventional tests from accurately identifying the frequency and location of jumps.
-We propose a two-stage correction for this periodicity that improves the properties of the test statistics.
-The most plausible model for 1-minute exchange rate data features Brownian motion and Poisson jumps but not infinite activity jumps.
-We also show that microstructure noise biases but does not unduly impair the statistical tests for jumps and diffusion behavior in finite samples.
+This paper determines the most appropriate ways to model diffusion and jump features of high-frequency exchange rates in the presence of intraday periodicity in volatility.
+We show that periodic volatility prevents conventional tests from accurately identifying the frequency and location of jumps.
+We propose a two-stage correction for periodicity that improves the properties of the test statistics.
+The most plausible model for 1-minute exchange rate data features Brownian motion and finite activity jumps but not infinite activity jumps.
+Brownian motion and Poisson jumps account for 85% and 15% of the quadratic variation, respectively, and these proportions appear to be stable through time.
+The low proportion of jump variation is consistent with the high liquidity and high reliance on public information of currency markets compared to stock markets.
+The empirical results also indicate that microstructure noise biases but does not unduly impair the statistical tests for jumps and diffusion behavior at the 1-minute frequency.